 Transfer to the airport for your flights from Cusco to Quito.
 Upon arrival, transfer to your hotel and overnight in Quito.

 An early morning flight from Quito brings you to the Galapagos Archipelago.
-Upon arrival, you will be picked up and transferred to your yacht -- your home for the next seven nights.
-This afternoon you'll head to the first island on your Galapagos tour and the beginning of a week filled with mysteries of the natural world.
+Upon arrival, you are picked up and transferred to your yacht -- your home for the next seven nights.
+This afternoon head to the first island on your Galapagos tour and the beginning of a week filled with mysteries of the natural world.

 $670 single supplement